revaturelabs/interviewquestions/Servlet.md

 <blockquote>

-JavaServer Pages (JSP) is a technology used to create dynamic web pages in Java.
-It allows you to combine static HTML with Java code to generate dynamic content on the server-side, which is then sent to the client-side for display in a web browser.

-JSP pages can be used to create a wide variety of web-based applications, including e-commerce sites, content management systems, social media platforms, and more.
+Java Server Pages (JSP) is a technology for creating dynamic web pages using Java code.
+It allows developers to generate dynamic content.
+JSP pages are processed by the server and then sent as HTML to the client's web browser.
+It can be used to create a wide variety of web-based applications, including e-commerce sites, content management systems, social media platforms, and more.

-JSP pages can also be combined with other Java technologies, such as JavaBeans, servlets, and tag libraries, to create even more powerful web-based applications.

 </blockquote>